zwave-js/node-zwave-js/docs/api/node.md

 getValueTimestamp(valueId: ValueID): number | undefined
 ```

-Returns when the given value was last updated in the local cache.
+Returns when the given value was last updated by the node.
+This includes unsolicited updates, responses to GET-type requests and successful supervised SET-type requests.

 Like `getValue` this takes a single argument of the type [`ValueID`](api/valueid.md#ValueID).
 The method either returns the stored timestamp if it was found, and `undefined` otherwise.

 > [!NOTE]
 > This does **not** communicate with the node.